bitcointranscripts/bitcointranscripts/bitcoin-explained/security-issue-burying-bitcoin-soft-forks.md

 In a way, I've always found protocol changes the most interesting part of Bitcoin because it kind of gives you a very existential idea of what Bitcoin actually is.
 Like if it can change, then you can sort of think about what conditions can you change it then or what is Bitcoin then?
 You can get very philosophical about it if you want to.
-But I don't think we're really going to do that today, but we are going to discuss `burying soft forks`.
+But I don't think we're really going to do that today, but we are going to discuss burying soft forks.
-So yeah, we have discussed `Taproot` and `Taproot Activation` in multiple episodes so far.
+So yeah, we have discussed Taproot and Taproot Activation in multiple episodes so far.

 Sjors Provoost: 00:02:29